kwotsin/create_tfrecords/README.md

 - tfrecord_filename (string): The output name of your TFRecord files.

+#### Optional Arguments
+- validation_size (float): The proportion of the dataset to be used for evaluation.

+- num_shards (int): The number of shards to split your TFRecord files into.

+- random_seed (int): The random seed number for repeatability.

 ### Complete Guide
 For a complete guide, please visit kwotsin.github.io